poanetwork/deployment-azure/Ceremony/ceremony.md

 ## 3. Create azure account

 ## 4. Generate SSH keys
 SSH keys is a pair of cryptographic keys that will be used to access your virtual machine.
-Each pair consists of a public key and a private key.
-Both of them will be stored in your current laptop/PC in separate files.
+Each pair consists of a _public key_ and a _private key_.
+Both of them will be stored on your current laptop/PC in separate files.
 Public key will then be copied to the virtual machine and used to verify your identity when you try to access it.
 As a consequence, the first connection can be made only from your current laptop/PC.
 While public key may be shared with anybody, you should never share your private key.
 Later, if need be, you'll be able to create additional key pairs on your other devices and access the virtual machine from them as well.

 ### Mac OS X
 1. Open "Finder", choose Utilities from the "Go" menu.